Perhaps it’s my midwestern roots preferring the understated over the maximalist.

 There’s just no need when you can get such amazing terpene expressions from the plant itself.

-The light and approachable sweet Tangie notes from the Tropicana Cookies are still there and not diminished but enhanced by the aggressive deep black cherry notes and ripe grape notes of the Purple Punch grandparent found in the Black Cherry Punch.
+The light, approachable sweet Tangie notes from the Tropicana Cookies are still there, not diminished, but enhanced by the aggressive, deep black cherry and ripe grape notes of the Purple Punch grandparent found in the Black Cherry Punch.

-The sparkling fruity nature of this plant makes it great for waking and baking, in my opinion, as well as being great for beginners who may be intimidated by other more gassy or earthy-smelling strains.
+The sparkling, fruity nature of this plant makes it great for waking and baking, in my opinion, as well as for beginners who may be intimidated by other, more gassy or earthy-smelling strains.
 Super Boof just wants to be everyone’s friend.

 The ONLY negative in this whole experience which is entirely on me and not the dispensary or grower, is I waited over three months after harvest to get this stuff, meaning the flower was a bit dryer and crispier than I personally prefer.

-Being a devout chaser of flavor, I prefer my nugs as moist as possible.
-If flower is too dry, I can’t help but wonder how much more vibrant the flavor would have been three months ago when it was fresh out of curing.
+Being a devout flavor chaser, I prefer my nugs as moist as possible.
+If the flower is too dry, I can’t help but wonder how much more vibrant the flavor would have been three months ago, when it was fresh out of curing.

-The fact that this is the ONLY negative I have for this flower, and I’m still sucking its dick hard, proves that these are just well-cultivated plant with quality genetics plain and simple.
+The fact that this is the ONLY negative I have for this flower, and I’m still sucking its dick hard, proves that these are just well-cultivated plants with quality genetics, plain and simple.

-Normal-ish tier (aka “mids”) bud that is this dry would honestly detract quite a bit from experience.
+Normal-ish tier (aka “mids”), but this dryness would honestly detract quite a bit from the experience.

 Yes, there was so much trichome shedding that its collective creamy white color was noticeable enough to contrast with the actual chlorophyll-tinged plant matter.